-- Student Services sends out the new Schedule of Courses in an email to all students prior to the start of each term. - Upon receiving the new Schedule of Courses, students can contact Student Services for academic advice and to register for their appropriate courses; - Online students register with Student Services by email.
+- Student Services sends out the new Schedule of Courses in an email to all students prior to the start of each term. - Upon receiving the new Schedule of Courses, students should read the instructions on how to register for courses.
+Student can contact Student Services for academic advice, how to register for their appropriate courses or attend information sessions;